TOP THINGS TO DO IN AND AROUND RIYADH, SAUDI ARABIA

 Immerse yourself in the rich and diverse history of Saudi Arabia in Diriyah

 Diriyah, in the suburbs of Riyadh, was the capital of the First Saudi State.
 The old village, At-Turaif, is a UNESCO World Heritage site with museums and mud-brick houses and colorful hand-painted doors.
+It is still undergoing renovations and expected to open to the public later in 2020.

 Opposite At-Turaif is the newly developed Al Bujairi, the central plaza of Diriyah with its meandering alleyways and architecture inspired by the surrounding natural environment and the mud-brick construction.
 Tucked into the alleyways are a number of restaurants and cafés.